AztecProtocol/aztec-packages/yellow-paper/docs/cryptography/performance-targets.md

 ### Prover time

 The critical UX factor.
 1 minute per user tx is on the cusp of workable.
 The faster we can get this the better our network's value proposition for users and developers
+.
+The benchmark is a standard "Aztec Connect" defi interaction transaction, as this is a tx with non-trivial complexity but can also be expected to be a common type of transaction. (note: we need to write such a circuit in noir so we can benchmark against it!)

 ### Verifier time